 At Wall Street, we believe God’s way of transforming our world is through people gathered in community.
 We have a variety of small groups that provide the opportunity to make some new friends who will care for you, share life with you, and serve alongside you.
 Adult ministries at Wall Street include a wide variety of small groups.
 Some are seasonal studies that meet for a defined commitment, while others are ongoing and open to new members at any time.
 Other groups center around serving others or talents like choir and handbells.
 Each group provides an opportunity for you to find a place to belong and grow in relationship with others and God.

 - Women’s Ministries: Women at Wall Street are growing as followers of Jesus in a variety of ways from studies to retreats to mission opportunities.
-Two different groups meet each month.
+Three different groups meet monthly.

 - Adult Sunday School: Each Sunday morning, there is a variety of adult small groups meeting to explore God’s Word and what it means in our lives.
 We invite you to join in anytime!